-IF YOU ARE UNDER 16 (SIXTEEN) YEARS OLD, PLEASE TALK TO YOUR PARENTS BEFORE USING THE WEBSITE OR PROVIDING YOUR NAME OR OTHER PERSONAL INFORMATION TO THE WEBSITE.
-YOU CANNOT SUBMIT INFORMATION TO THE WEBSITE WITHOUT YOUR PARENT'S PERMISSION (OR A PERSON WITH PARENTAL RESPONSIBILITY FOR YOU).
+IF YOU ARE UNDER 16 (SIXTEEN) YEARS OLD, PLEASE TALK TO YOUR PARENTS BEFORE USING THE WEBSITE OR PROVIDING YOUR NAME OR OTHER PERSONAL INFORMATION TO THE WEBSITE OR OTHERWISE TO ATP.
+YOU CANNOT SUBMIT INFORMATION TO THE WEBSITE OR TO ATP WITHOUT YOUR PARENT'S PERMISSION (OR A PERSON WITH PARENTAL RESPONSIBILITY FOR YOU).

 WHO WE ARE